instana/openapi/spec/descriptions/tagSyntheticSettings.md

-The API endpoints of this group can be used to manage Synthetic Locations, Synthetic Tests and Synthetics Credentials.
+The API endpoints of this group can be used to manage Synthetic Locations, Synthetic Tests and Synthetic Credentials.

 ## Synthetic Location Properties:
 - **id** Unique identifier of the location resource.